 Weekend baking project, anyone?

-- one single layer of pie dough, rolled into a 9-inch pie dish & par-baked (optional)
+- 1 single layer of pie dough, rolling into a 9-inch dish & par-baked

 - 1 cup maple syrup

 - 1 cup double cream